Learn how to make a quick and easy oilcloth tote bag. Laura Roberts shows you how to make the bag as well as gives you tips for working with oilcloth.

 For making this oilcloth tote bag, Laura explains several changes that need to be made to your machine and supplies.
 She demonstrates how to try several test stitches to ensure the proper tension and stitch length that should be used when working with a thicker fabric such as oilcloth.
 She also recommends using a thicker thread, which also means that a different needle needs to be use to accommodate the thread.
 Laura recommends a topstitching needle, which has a larger eye.

 Laura shows how to make a tote bag from one rectangle of fabric.
 She explains what size to cut the rectangle to ensure that three oilcloth tote bags can be made from one yard of fabric.
-She demonstrates how to stitch down both sides of the bag and explains what seam allowance to use and why she uses paper clips to hold the fabric together while stitching rather than pins.
-She then shows how to create a bottom to the bag, attach handles and finish the top of the bag with a folded hem.
+She demonstrates how to stitch down both sides of the bag, shows what seam allowance to use, and explains why she uses paper clips to hold the fabric together while stitching rather than pins.
+She then shows how to create a bottom to the bag, attach handles, and finish the top of the bag with a folded hem.

 If you enjoyed this project, make sure to check out our sister site, National Sewing Circle, for even more great oilcloth and tote bag projects!

 How to Make a Reversible Tote Bag